NicolasDuquesne2/table_library_react/README.md

 # Project 14 - React Table library

-This repo contains the source code for a table library for react
+Carefull.
+This is a teaching and training library

 ## 1. General informations